Subverted rhyme: Examples

-A traditional example is the song "Sweet Violets" from 1951, which begins:
+A traditional example is the song "Sweet Violets", which begins:

 Alan Bold described the 20th century anonymous bawdy poem about the "young man of Brighton Pier" as "perhaps the finest of the teasing-rhyme variety of bawdy poem".
 An extract will illustrate the technique:

 "Something You Can Do with Your Finger" from South Park uses enjambment to replace taboo words with non-taboo phrases with the same initial syllable.
 For example shit>shih-tzu and meat>meeting, in the following fragment, each start a new sentence instead of finishing the old one:

 Similarly, the childhood rhyme "Miss Suzie" ends each section with what sounds like a taboo word, only to continue with a more innocent word.

 Another example is the 1985 Bowser and Blue song "Polka-Dot Undies", which begins:

 The 2003 song "Mr. Brightside" by The Killers transitions from the verses to the chorus with a mind rhyme of dick: